dszyszek/simple-monolith-k8s/README.md

     NOTE: If you see no output, please check "Troubleshooting" section for solution
 ```

+4. Enable ingress

+`$ minikube addons enable ingress`

+now wait a sec until it loads up.
+You can check if it's loaded with:

+`kubectl get pods -n ingress-nginx`

+5. Enable ingress-dns

+`$ minikube addons enable ingress-dns`

+6. Create a tunnel between host and minikube (in a separate terminal window)

+`$ minikube tunnel`

+NOTE: once again - run that command in separate terminal window, as it needs to be running when you want to see the app in web browser.
+Do not kill the tunnel process until you want to close down the application.

-3. Deploy the application
+7. Deploy the application

 `$ kubectl apply -f ./deployment`

-That will run the deployment itself, along with its Load Balancer and Horizontal Autoscaler
+That will deploy the whole application!

 Great!
 Now your app is deployed.
-To see the application in the browser you need to do one more thing - tunnel the traffic from minikube to Load Balancer, to do so, run:
+To see the application in the browser, head to `localhost` in the browser

-`$ minikube tunnel`

-NOTE: run that command in separate terminal window, as it needs to be running when you want to see the app in web browser

 #### Dashboard